 Affiliations: United Way Public Policy Committee, Jackson County Homeless Continuum of Care

-Paul Tipton has lived in the Applegate Valley over 45 years and has worked locally doing forestry work, farming, vineyard management, construction and custom woodworking.
-Since retiring he has volunteered with the SMART reading program for 10 years, helped distribute food for ACCESS, judged senior projects at South Medford for 20 years, is past president for four years of the Applegate Valley Community Grange, and long time board member and current president of the McKee Bridge Historical Society.
-He has many years of past involvement in environmental activism with positive results, and has grant writing and non-profit organization knowledge and experience thanks to the Non-Profit Leadership Conferences put on by the Oregon Community Foundation and the Ford Foundation.
+Paul Tipton has lived in the Applegate Valley for over 45 years and has worked locally doing forestry work, farming, vineyard management, construction and custom woodworking.
+Since retiring he has volunteered with the SMART reading program, helped distribute food for ACCESS, judged senior projects at South Medford, is past president of the Applegate Valley Community Grange, and current president of the McKee Bridge Historical Society.
 His ongoing desire through life is to help benefit the community and, as a poet and veteran, to seek peace and equality for all.

 Craig Hamm, co owner of Ruch Country Store.
 Have lived and worked in the area for the past 20 years.
 Volunteered for projects with the school, smart read, fundraising and presently business partners with the school.
 Volunteered for the Fire Department as Santa and helped with special projects.
 Spent 25 years in Corporate retail, running a business that had 400 employees.
 Served as a Board member for American Red Cross, Good Will, Salvation Army, United Way and Pear Blossom, and advised small business retailers.